Giacomo Brodolini

-Giacomo Brodolini (1920–1969) was an Italian socialist politician and trade unionist.
-He served as the minister of labor and social security between December 1968 and 1969.
+Giacomo Brodolini (19 July 1920 – 11 July 1969) was an Italian socialist politician and trade unionist.
+He served as the minister of labour and social security between December 1968 and 1969.

 Early life and education

 Brodolini was born in Recanati on 19 July 1920.
 After graduating from high school he joined the army in 1940 and served there during World War II.
 Then he graduated from the University of Bologna receiving a degree in literature.

 Career

-In 1946 Brodolini joined in the Action Party, but he left it to join the Italian Socialist Party (PSI) in 1948.
+In 1946 Brodolini joined the Action Party, but he left it to join the Italian Socialist Party (PSI) in 1948.
 He was the deputy secretary of the Italian General Confederation of Labour from 1955 to 1960.
-He was also served as the deputy secretary of the PSI from 1963 to 1966.
+He also served as the deputy secretary of the PSI from 1963 to 1966.
 He held the same position in the unified Italian Democratic Socialist Party-PSI party until 1968.
 He was elected to the Italian Parliament in 1953 and became a senator in 1968.
-He was appointed minister of labor and social security in December 1968.
+He was appointed minister of labour and social security in December 1968.